kchu25/kchu25.github.io/blog/binding_modes.md

 This dataset usually is obtained from a sequencing experiment, e.g., Chip-Seq.

 In addition, this dataset is associated with a protein.
-This protein tends to bind to a set of similar DNA substrings embedded in those DNA strings, and we need to find out where those substrings occurred.
+The assumption is that this protein tends to bind to a set of similar DNA substrings embedded in those DNA strings (In biology it's colloquially called the protein's binding *specificity*), and we need to find out where those substrings occurred.

 Let's assume we possess a well-defined problem formulation alongside an effective algorithm for identifying this set of similar string -- referred to as the purple substrings in the dataset: